bamlab/dev-standards/backend/django/create-model-and-api.mo.md

 router.register(r'publications/news', NewsViewSet)    #Add this one too
 ```

+> **Note**:Here is the [Django doc](http://www.django-rest-framework.org/api-guide/routers) if you want to learn more about Django routers

 #### What you can check!

 * You are good to go! :D

-* If you go on this url: `HOST/publications/news/` you should get something like this:
+- [ ] If you go on this url: `HOST/publications/news/` you should get something like this:

 ```json
 [